- Near Eastern Studies

 - Medieval Islamic history

-Tarek has been teaching Arabic as a second language for more than a decade.
-His journey of teaching Arabic began in the UK, where he taught at the University of St Andrews and Oxford University.
-In the US, he has taught at various institutions, among them Monmouth University and Billiot College.
-Shortly before joining Princeton, Tarek was part of the administration staff of the Arabic Flagship Program at the University of Oklahoma.
-He is thrilled and humbled to be part of the Near Eastern Studies faculty at Princeton University.
+I have been teaching Arabic as a second language for almost two decades.
+My journey of teaching Arabic began in the UK, where I taught at the University of St Andrews and Oxford University.
+In the US, I have taught at various institutions, among them Monmouth University and Billiot College.
+Shortly before joining Princeton in 2009, I was part of the administrative staff of the Arabic Flagship Program at the University of Oklahoma.

 “I enjoy teaching Arabic, and making it as much fun as possible.
 Helping students to read and write Arabic, and more importantly, to use it in real life situations is my teaching philosophy.
 This philosophy is in harmony with the ‘Communicative approach’ and the textbooks which the Arabic Program has adopted here at Princeton.”